Children Born Overseas

 Peruvian Passport Requirement

 A child born in Peru is not allowed to depart Peru on a U.S. Passport.
-For information on how to apply for a Peruvian passport, please contact Migraciones Peru (in English).
+For information on how to apply for a Peruvian passport, please contact Migraciones Peru.

 Replace or Ammend a Consular Report of Birth Abroad (CRBA)

 You may find detailed information on how to replace or ammend a Consular Report of Birth Abroad (CRBA) at the Bureau of Consular Affairs website.